II-777/goit-python-web-hw-01/README.md

 | show all records | Show all records                                |
 | note             | Enable notetaking mode (use help for more info) |

-## Examples
+## Documentation

-For more details and examples, please refer to the [documentation](https://github.com/II-777/goit-python-web-hw-01/tree/main/documentation).
+For more information, please refer to the [documentation](https://github.com/II-777/goit-python-web-hw-01/tree/main/documentation).

 ## Installation